FrameMuse/api-facade/README.md

 but that's absolutely unnecessary information for a developer.
 It doesn't help focusing on dedicated resposibilities.

 The API term refers not only to external server, usually called "backend", but it can be local File System access or anything your program "talks" to.
+Though this covers Web-based Resources specifically.

 **API** is anything that is not a part of your program that your program needs to negotiate with.
 Another name for API Facade is **API Client**.